drinkbird/drinkbird.github.io/about.md

 ---

 ## Background
-I'm Anastasios (Tasos) Piotopoulos, a passionate software engineer &amp; aspiring technical architect (M.Sc.) who also provides career guidance for technology professionals.
+I'm Anastasios (Tasos) Piotopoulos, a passionate software engineer &amp; aspiring technical architect (M.Sc.) who offers guidance and tutorials for technology professionals.
 I write this blog, organize meetups and workshops, speak at events and academic lectures, and solve complex problems through delivering high-quality software.

 Over the years I have been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
 I have a Master's degree in Software Engineering and Ubiquitous Computing from University College Dublin, and I currently work at [Jet.com](https://jet.com) and [Walmart.com](https://walmart.com)¹ as a Senior Software Engineer.